wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ```bash
 nano stream.sh
 ```
-Look for the line `#SBATCH --ntasks-per-node=X` and change X to test different core counts (1, 2, 4, 8, 16, 32, 64).
+The line `#SBATCH --ntasks-per-node=X` should be found and X changed to test different core counts (1, 2, 4, 8, 16, 32, 64).

 **Tips**:
 - Save with Ctrl+O, exit with Ctrl+X in nano
-- Test powers of 2 for clear scaling patterns
+- Powers of 2 should be tested for clear scaling patterns
-- Keep other parameters constant for valid comparison
+- Other parameters should remain constant for valid comparison

 **Check job status**:
 ```bash